robin-raymond/zax.io/flow-control.md

         }
     }

-    // OKAY: the post-statements are optional
+    // OKAY: an initialization, condition statement, and repeatable code block
-    while i: ;; i < 100 {
+    // are present but no post loop statement is present while i: ;; i < 100 {
         ++i
         ++total
     }

+    // OKAY: an initialization and a post loop statement are present followed by
+    // a repeatable code block
+    while i: ;; i < 100 ;; ++i {
+        ++total
+    }

+    // ERROR: A sub statement separator `;;` was present indicating a post loop
+    // statement should be present; this cause the repeatable code block to
+    // treated as the post loop statement by the compiler, and the compiler
+    // continues to attempt to locate a repeatable code block which isn't
-    // OKAY: this code will compile even if post-statements are empty while i: ;; i < 100 ;; {
+    // present; thus the compiler will issue an error. while i: ;; i < 100 ;; {
         print(i)
         ++i
         ++total
     }

-    // OKAY: this code will compile even if post-statements are empty
+    // OKAY: an initialization and a post loop statement are present and a
+    // an empty scope is used in place for the repeatable code block while i: ;; i < 100 ;; ++i {}

-    // (although it will repeat forever since `i` is always `< 100`) while i: ;; i < 100 ;;
+    // OKAY: a post loop statement is empty but present while i: ;; i < 100 ;; {} {
         print(i)
+        ++i
+        ++total
+    }

-    // OKAY: this code will compile and the iterated statement is
+    // OKAY: an initialization is present and a post loop statement is empty but
+    // present; the repeatable code block is present (although it will repeat
+    // forever since `i` is always `< 100`)
-    // assumed to be the following line while i: ;; i < 100 ;; ++i; ++total
+    while i: ;; i < 100 ;; {}
         print(i)

+    // OKAY: An initialization, condition, and post loop statement are present
+    // and the repeatable code block is present.
+The `;` operator causes
+    // multiple statements to be combined together and treated as a single
+    // statement at the same scope.
+    while i: ;; i < 100 ;; ++i; ++total
+        print(i)

+    // OKAY: An initialization, condition, and post loop statements are present
+    // and the repeatable code block is present.
+The `;` operator causes
+    // multiple statements to be combined together and treated as a single
+    // statement at the same scope.
+The repeatable code block is using the `;`
+    // operator to indicate that all the loop statements are part of the same
+    // statement at the same scope.
+    while i: ;; i < 100 ;; ++i; ++total
+        print(i);
+        print(i % 10)

+    // OKAY: An initialization, condition, and post loop statements are present
+    // and the repeatable code block are all present.
+The `;` operator causes
+    // multiple statements to be combined together and treated as a single
+    // statement at the same scope.
+    while i: ;; i < 100 ;; ++i; ++total {
+        print(i)
+    }

     return total
 }